areeven/worktest_robot_challenge/README.md

 When I first got the assignment I didn't really know where to start.
 But then I started breaking it down into smaller pieces, like what classes do I wanna use?
 What kind of tests do I want to write.
 So I started there and slowly coded my way forward.

-I have never used classes in JavaScript or TypeScript so it was a little bit of a challenge but I had alot of fun with it.
+I have never used classes in JavaScript or TypeScript so it was a little bit of a challenge but I had alot of fun doing it.

 I tried a few different ways to build the project, but I changed the code and reformatted a few times to make it more readable and clean.